Klimatbyran/klimatkollen/doc/contributing.md

 ### Step 2.
 Let others know you're working on it.

-Once you decide to pick an issue up, leave a coment saying so, to avoid others starting on the same one at the same time.
+Once you decide to pick an issue up, leave a comment saying so, to avoid others starting on the same one at the same time.

 ### Step 3.
 Make your changes